fostiropoulos/ablator/examples/README.md

 1. Locally: `python run.py --config config.yaml`

-2. Distributed: `python run.py --config mp_config.yaml --mp`
+2. Distributed in a ray cluster: `python run.py --config mp_config.yaml --mp`

+**NOTE** if you didn't set up a ray cluster (aka skipping `ray start --head` and jump right to the python script for running experiments in a distributed ray cluster), ablator will take care of creating a local cluster, and then run the experiment in that cluster.

 ## Extending ResNet

-[resnet.py](resnet.py) includes a basic model implementation.
-The example can be extended to work with more advanced configurations and training settings.
-Advanced use-case examples are in progress.
-Resnet.py provides an ablation experiment on different resnet models for learning rate and batch size.
+[`resnet.py`](resnet.py) includes a basic model implementation.
+The example can be extended to work with more advanced configurations and training settings (advanced use-case examples are in progress). `resnet.py` provides an ablation experiment on different resnet models for learning rate and batch size.

 #### Summary